-Artsadmin – Artsadmin enables artists to create without boundaries, producing bold, interdisciplinary work to share with local, national and international audiences.
+Artsadmin – enables artists to create without boundaries, producing bold, interdisciplinary work to share with local, national and international audiences.
 The advisory service supports artists at every stage of their development with free advice and opportunities.
-At Toynbee Studios in London, Artsadmin has established a centre for the creation, rehearsal and presentation of new work.
+With Julie’s Bicycle, Arts Admin leads work on the Season for Change initiative.

-Art.Earth – A family of artists and organisations whose work focuses on contemporary art and ecology.
-Allied with the Arts & Ecology programme at Schumacher College.
+art.earth – part of a family of artists and organisations whose work focuses on contemporary art and ecology.
+Allied with the Arts & Ecology programme at Schumacher College. art.earth incorporates RANE, the Research in Art, Nature and Environment network, and is allied with the Arts & Ecology programme at Schumacher College.

-ASCUS Art & Science – ASCUS Art & Science is a non-profit organisation committed to bridging the gap between the arts and sciences.
+ASCUS Art & Science – a non-profit organisation committed to bridging the gap between the arts and sciences.
 We work with partners and practitioners to create innovative trans-disciplinary projects to engage new and wider audiences and facilitate innovative public engagement with both fields.

 Association for the Study of Literature and the Environment, UK & Ireland – ASLE-UKI represents and supports scholars and writers, in the Atlantic archipelago and beyond, interested in the environment and its expression in the cultural imagination: a forum for ‘environmental criticism’ and ‘ecocriticism’.

-Climate Access – Climate Access is a nonprofit organization building political and public support for climate solutions through our learning network of climate leaders, pilot engagement projects and strategic services.
+Climate Access – a nonprofit organization building political and public support for climate solutions through our learning network of climate leaders, pilot engagement projects and strategic services.

-Climate Knowledge Brokers – CKB is a growing alliance of currently around 150 leading global, regional and national knowledge brokers specialising in climate and development information.
+Climate Knowledge Brokers – a growing alliance of currently around 400 leading global, regional and national knowledge brokers specialising in climate and development information.
 It brings together a diverse set of information players, from international organisations to research institutes, NGOs and good practice networks, and covers the full breadth of climate related themes.

 Climate Outreach – Climate Outreach’s mission is to help people understand climate change in their own voice, and is Europe’s leading climate communication organisation.

-The Conversation – The Conversation is curated by professional editors, with content from university scholars to offer informed commentary and debate on the issues affecting our world, including culture, the environment, climate change and the Anthropocene.
+The Conversation – curated by professional editors, with content from university scholars to offer informed commentary and debate on the issues affecting our world, including culture, the environment, climate change and the Anthropocene.

-Culture and Climate Change – Culture and Climate Change is a series of events and publications from partners at the University of Sheffield and The Open University, communicating insights through freely available print and web publications and podcasts.
+Culture and Climate Change – a series of events and publications from partners at the University of Sheffield and The Open University, communicating insights through freely available print and web publications and podcasts.
 Its activities seek to break new ground on this important topic.

 Edinburgh Environmental Humanities Network – EEHN is an interdisciplinary research network which aspires to be: relational in its approach to key issues and problems; responsive to new developments, opportunities and research insights; open to public or artistic collaborations.

-Future Earth – Future Earth is an international research platform providing the knowledge and support to accelerate transformations to a sustainable world.
+Future Earth – an international research platform providing the knowledge and support to accelerate transformations to a sustainable world.

-The Guardian – The Guardian provides news and commentary on culture, the environment, climate change and the Anthropocene
+The Guardian – a news service providing news and commentary on culture, the environment, climate change and the Anthropocene

-Happy Museum Project – Happy Museum provides a leadership framework for museums to develop a holistic approach to wellbeing and sustainability.
+Happy Museum Project – a leadership framework for museums to develop a holistic approach to wellbeing and sustainability.
 The project reimagines the museum’s purpose as steward of people, place and planet.

-Imagine 2020 – Imagine 2020 (2.0) is a network of 10 EU based arts organisations, funded by Creative Europe.
+Imagine 2020 – a network of 10 EU based arts organisations, funded by Creative Europe.
 It funds artistic commissions, research and development and promotes the sharing of resources, ideas, knowledge and debate across the various topics under the umbrella of art and ecology.

 International Cloud Atlas – The World Meteorological Organisation’s (WMO) International Cloud Atlas describes the classification system for clouds and meteorological phenomena used by all WMO Members.
 The classifications also describe meteorological meteors other than clouds – hydrometeors, lithometeors, photometeors, and electrometeors – with contrails from aircraft now designated as Cirrus homogenitus.